Granite JV with Yaquina River Contractors receives Notice of Default

 The DRB comprises a panel of construction industry experts with experience in assessing disputes of this nature.
 Both parties agreed in the contract to place a large measure of importance on the DRB recommendations.

-“Granite Construction Co. has never defaulted on a project in the history of the company,” said James H. Roberts, Granite president and CEO, said in a written statement from Granite.
+“Granite Construction Co. has never defaulted on a project in the history of the company,” said James H. Roberts, Granite president and CEO, in a written statement.
 “We take this Notice very seriously and intend to vigorously defend our position and reputation in this matter.
 Despite serious and unanticipated project difficulties, Granite remains committed to satisfying its contractual requirements on the U.S. 20 project.”